Ana Maria Bahiana

-Ana Maria Bahiana is a Brazilian-born Los Angeles-based American author, journalist and lecturer known for her work in cultural journalism.
+Ana Maria Bahiana (born 1950) is a Brazilian-born Los Angeles-based American author, journalist and lecturer known for her work in cultural journalism.
 She has worked in a variety of media: newspapers, magazines, television, radio and the Internet.

 Biography

 Ana Maria Bahiana was born in Rio de Janeiro, Brazil.

 While still in college Bahiana worked as editorial assistant at the first Brazilian edition of Rolling Stone magazine in 1972, for which she also contributed reviews and interviews.
 She wrote for the major Brazilian newspapers – O Estado de S. Paulo, Folha de S. Paulo, O Globo and Jornal do Brasil.
 In the international press, she contributed to publications in France, United States and Australia, and worked for five years as West Coast Bureau Chief for the British trade magazine Screen International.
-On television, Bahiana was foreign correspondent in Los Angeles for Telecine, Globosat and Rede Globo, having also collaborated, as producer and interviewer for the US cable channel Bravo and Canada's CBN.
+On television, Bahiana was foreign correspondent in Los Angeles for Telecine, Globosat and Rede Globo, having also collaborated, as producer and interviewer, for the US cable channel Bravo and Canada's CBN.